stevana/pipelining-with-disruptor/README.md

 and send it back over the socket.
 These are six distinct stages and we could create a pipeline with six CPUs/cores each working on a their own stage and feeding the output to the queue of the next stage.
-If one stage is slow we can shard the input, e.g. even requests to go to one worker and odd requests to to another thereby nearly doubling the throughput for that stage.
+If one stage is slow we can shard the input, e.g. even requests to go to one worker and odd requests go to another thereby nearly doubling the throughput for that stage.

 One of the concluding remarks to the previous post is that we can gain even more